SlimFish32/SlimFish32/README.md

 - 👋 Hi, I’m @SlimFish32
 - 👀 I’m interested in the crypto world
-- 💞️ I’m looking to collaborate on CryptoCurrencies SmartContract based Projects.
 - 📫 How to reach me ....
-Maybe dropping an issue on the main repository
+Find me at twitter with the same handle @SlimFish32